seungkilee-cs/spektra/README.md

 - **Visualization**: HTML Canvas for efficient pixel rendering.
 - **Build Tools**: Vite for fast development and bundling.

-## Current Improvements
+## Current Iterations

 Spektra is a prototype with room for enhancement.

+### High Priority

-- **Rust + WASM for FFT**: Javascript FFT is feasible but slow.
+- [ ] Rust + WASM for FFT: Javascript FFT is feasible but slow.
 Even the native JS FFT library is not performant for larger files, and un-optimized high level implementation will definitely crash.
 So I'm working to replace JavaScript FFT with a high-performance Rust implementation compiled to WebAssembly.
 This could improve processing speed by 3-10x for large files, enabling near-native performance in the browser.

-- **Revamp the Looks**: Modernize the UI with a dark theme, responsive design, zoom/pan functionality for spectrograms, and customizable color schemes (e.g., presets matching Spek, Audacity).
+- [x] Revamp the Ui: Modernize the UI with a dark theme, responsive design, zoom/pan functionality for spectrograms, and customizable color schemes.
+Current vibe I am shooting for is "Spek for Web."

+- [ ] Add More File Format Support: Want to add support for WAV, OGG, ALAC.

+### Low Priority

+- [ ] Mobile optimization and PWA support: To leverage the cross platform strength I want to make the responsive design work with mobile

-- **Real-Time Analysis**: Add microphone input for live audio visualization, with options for real-time spectrograms and peak detection.
+- [ ] Real-Time Analysis: Add microphone input for live audio visualization, with options for real-time spectrograms and peak detection.

-- **Advanced Features**:
-  - Support for more file formats (e.g., WAV, OGG).
-  - Export options (PNG/JPG of spectrogram, CSV of frequency data).
+- [ ] Export options (PNG/JPG of spectrogram, CSV of frequency data).

-  - Comparative analysis (overlay multiple audio files).
+- [ ] Comparative analysis (overlay multiple audio files).

-  - Mobile optimization and PWA support.
-- **Performance Enhancements**: Multi-threading via Web Workers, GPU acceleration with WebGL for rendering.
+- [ ] Performance Enhancements: If Rust FFT doesn't work as performant as I want it to, I'm looking to delving deeper into multi-threading via Web Workers, GPU acceleration with WebGL for rendering.
-- **Accessibility**: Add ARIA labels, keyboard navigation, and high-contrast modes.

 ## License